philc/book-notes/relationships/the happy sleeper - heather turgeon.md

 * Early wakings
   * It's harder for the kid to fall back to sleep at the end of their sleep cycle.
   * Don't shift their bedtime later in response.
-  * Don't let even a sliver of morning might seep in to their room.
+  * Don't let even a sliver of morning light seep in to their room.
   * Buy a clock that they can read so they will know they need to lie there until it's actually morning.
 * Naps
-  * You'll know it's time to drop the nap when they go peacefully into their crib, but just lie there and don't fall asleep, and on days where they do nap, bedtime becomes a much bigger hassle than usual.
+  * You'll know it's time to drop the nap when:
+    * They go peacefully into their crib, but then just lie there and don't fall asleep.
+    * On days where they do nap, bedtime becomes a much bigger hassle than usual.
   * Hold the nap time in place even if they've stopped sleeping for some days.
-The quiet time allows them to physically rest and they will often sleep again.
-Temporary nap strikes are a thing.
+The quiet time allows them to physically rest and they will often return to sleeping again.
+Temporary "nap strikes" are a thing.
 Many parents mistakenly drop their kids naps at this time.
   * If they protest for 30-45m, then end nap time for that day.
   * Maintain a quiet time once they end nap.
-And slowly move their bedtime up.
+And slowly move their bedtime up so they don't lose the sleep.
 * When to move from crib to big bed
   * Some kids stay in cribs until 3.
 Most exit at 2.5.
   * "Don't fix something that isn't broken."